CentralLaserFacility/intensity-map-poc/requirements/_CLF_Uno_POC.md

 - Intensity Map
 - Data Set
 - Image
-- Profiles
+- Profile graphs ('cross sections')
 - Laser Scientist
 - Administrator
+- Preference

-The raw data captured by a camera is always in 'grey-scale' format ; typically 640x480 pixels with 8 bit pixels that represent an intensity ('brightness') from 0 (black) to 255 (bright white).
-Typically, the pixel values in a captured dataset don't cover the entire range of values - in many cases we'll see values between zero and about 20, which makes for a very dim image if these are shown as greyscale pixels on the display.
-The data range can be improved by adjusting the camera settings (gain and/or exposure time) but as a convenience we provide a facility for stretching the data in the Viewer itself, by a process we call 'Normalisation'.
+The intensity data captured by a camera is always in 'grey-scale' format ; typically 640x480 pixels with 8 bit pixels that represent an intensity (rightness') from 0 (black) to 255 (bright white).
+Typically, the pixels in a captured dataset don't cover the entire range of values - in many cases we'll see values between zero and about 20, which makes for a very dim image if these are shown as greyscale pixels on the display.
+The visual representation can be improved by adjusting the camera settings (gain and/or exposure time) but as a convenience we provide a facility for stretching the data in the Viewer itself, by a process we call 'Normalisation'.

 When an image is displayed on screen, a mapping formula is applied which typically (A) normalises the pixel values to a specified maximum value, and (B) maps the normalised values into false colours via a palette.